paradigm/digmbot/README.md

     - The port number to connect to.
 - plugindir
     - The directory in which to look for plugins.
+- initfile
+    - The path to a file which contains commands to run immediately at the start, such as for the bot to authenticate with the server or automatically join certain channels.

 Any arguments left unspecified will default to the value in the `setup()` function.
 This should be trivial to change by editing the bot directly.